 The process is briefly described below.

 The first step is to build a new, decoupled frontend.
 By decoupling your frontend, you remove complexity from your current solution, which thus becomes simpler to upgrade.
 The separate frontend will also be more flexible, and you can focus on creating a strong user experience.

 Your data and integrations are still part of your current version, but because you add Enterspeed as Speed Layer, your frontend only runs on the data served out of Enterspeed.
 Since Enterspeed stores all data from your current system, you can start disconnecting sources without users noticing.
 The use of Enterspeed also offers the advantage that your site gets a performance boost (fast load time) and thus a better user experience.👇

 2: Decouple additional sources from your current solution

 Now your architecture has been slightly disassembled, and you can add your other data sources directly to Enterspeed instead of your current CMS installation.

-When using Enterspeed as a Speed Layer, you can move your data sources out of Sitecore 8 and integrate them into Enterspeed instead.
-This in turn makes your Sitecore 8 much less complex, and because Enterspeed also stores your data, you eliminate the risk associated with live upgrading your data sources.
+When using Enterspeed as a Speed Layer, you can move your data sources out of your old CMS (Sitecore 8, Umbraco 7 etc.) and integrate them into Enterspeed instead.
+This in turn makes your CMS much less complex, and because Enterspeed also stores your data, you eliminate the risk associated with live upgrading your data sources.

 After this, your architecture is limited in complexity and scope, and you’re in a far better position to identify and execute what should happen to your CMS.👇